vydimitrov/use-count-up/README.md

   ): number;
 ```

-The first arguments `isPlaying` indicates if the loop to get the elapsed time is running or it is paused.
+The first argument `isPlaying` indicates if the loop to get the elapsed time is running or it is paused.
-The second argument `congif` is optional and it makes sense when the animation duration (`durationMilliseconds`) is defined. `onComplete` callback will be fired when the duration is reached.
-If `isRepeated` is set the elapsed time loop will start over once the duration is reached.
+The second argument `config` is optional and it makes sense when the animation duration (`durationMilliseconds`) is defined. `onComplete` callback will be fired when the duration is reached.
+If `isRepeated` is set, the elapsed time loop will start over once the duration is reached.
 The hook returns elapsed time in milliseconds.

 ## Use cases